 DownTown Park Forest

 DownTown Park Forest is a vibrant Central Business District and nexus for a myriad of community events held on a regular basis.
-DownTown event, activities and festivals draw 200,000 visitors annually.
+DownTown events, activities, and festivals draw 200,000 visitors annually.
 There are four strategic locations for redevelopment, ranging in size from under an acre to nearly five acres.
 The following DownTown Land Sales Map provides information about the sites.
 Additional information about the vicinity can be found here.

 Lot adjacent to Chase Bank